Emma Stewart

 Training, qualifications & experience

-Raised in a multilingual environment and educated in a French-speaking school, I’m fluent in both English and French, and am in tune with the nuances of cultural identity, migration, and belonging.
+I was raised in a multilingual environment and educated in a French-speaking school, so I am in tune with the nuances of cultural identity, migration, and belonging, and can offer sessions in French if that feels more comfortable for you.

 Member organisations